top of page

 E-mail: lwtinoco@nppn.ufrj.br; lamar@nppn.ufrj.br

-Lines of research: Structure, Moleculares Interaction, and Metabolomic Analysis using Nuclear Magnetic Resonance Analysis
+Lines of research: Structure, Molecular Interaction, and Metabolomic Analysis using Nuclear Magnetic Resonance Analysis

 marco aurelio.gif